DappDevs/presentations/content/ethereum-background.md

 You don't want hold vast amounts of funds in insecure smart contracts, at least more than what anyone is willing to lose.

-Cryptoecnomics are probably the most exciting outcome of blockchain technology in general.
+CryptoEconomics are probably the most exciting outcome of blockchain technology in general.
 For the first time in history, we can write the rules of the digital economy!